Definition:

 Uncorrected misstatements and undetected misstatements are $10,000 and $35,000.

-Now let us read the Performance materiality definition with due consideration of above example
+Now let us read the Performance materiality definition with due consideration of the above example

 PM ensures that the aggregate amount of uncorrected and undetected misstatements shall not exceed the materiality level for the financial statements as a whole.